 How Does This Work?

-If you begin using your creative imagination to envision (visualize) a positive change you desire and then incorporate the other three components of memory to support the change, your nervous system will naturally begin to accept the new information, and the wheels of change begin turning.
+If you begin using your creative imagination to envision (visualize) a positive change you desire and then incorporate the other three components of memory to support the change, your nervous system will soon begin to accept the new information, and the wheels of change begin turning.
 There are, however, some conditions that must be met for that to happen.

 Since the nervous system imprints from intense or repetitive experiences, one or both must be part of the process.
 By incorporating intensity and repetition while engaging imagery, emotion, and body sensation, you will begin to establish new beliefs that support the changes you want to make.
 That is an application of reverse engineering.